mhamadelitawi/microservices/README.md

 Samples
 =============

-In addition this repo will be used a samples of way of doing for:
+In addition this repo will be used a samples to show:
 - Multi module spring boot project
 - autowire injection
 - constructor injection